vrdriver/APE-tags-for-csharp.NET/README.md

 You are not restricted in the media file formats you can write and read.
 This is only restricted at your own discretion, as I have not extensively tested this code.

-USING THIS CODE YOU AGREE TO USE AT YOUR OWN RISK AND THAT YOU TAKE FULL RESPONSIBILITY WHICH STEMS FROM ANYTHING THAT COMES FROM USING IT,
+USING THIS CODE YOU AGREE TO USE AT YOUR OWN RISK AND THAT YOU TAKE FULL RESPONSIBILITY WHICH STEMS FROM ANYTHING THAT COMES FROM USING IT.

 ![image](https://github.com/user-attachments/assets/df21e609-491f-443a-8f43-506fe81ebc30)